DELTechnology/delt-core/data/smiles/README.txt

 Important remarks:
-- If your experiment includes the hybridization of two libraries, you have to fill in two separate files (i.e., one file per library).
+- If your experiment includes the hybridization of two libraries, you have to fill in two separate Excel files (i.e., one file per library).
 - Do only edit the sheets "step1", ..., "stepN", and "const".
 - Delete the sheets you don't need (e.g., delete "step2" if your experiment includes only one reaction step).
 - The sheets "scaffolds" and "smarts" can be ignored.
 - Do only use the options available (see below).
 - In case of a two step reaction (e.g., SR followed by ABF), write all reaction types separated by a comma (see example usage of step 1).
-- If no reaction takes place, leave the corresponding cell empty (see example usage of step 2).
+- If no reaction takes place or no scaffold is used, leave the corresponding cell empty (see example usage of step 2).
+- Only reactions between two building blocks or between a building block and a scaffold are considered (i.e., reactions between a building block and a DNA strand should be neglected).
+- All sequences provided should be written in the 5'-to-3' direction.
+- In case of a hybridization, the constant regions provided must not overlap (see example usage below).